-Did you know there's a holiday called National Measure Your Feet Day.
-That may sound to you like a silly excuse for a celebration, it's actually important.
+Did you know there's a holiday called National Measure Your Feet Day?
+While that may sound to you like a silly excuse for a celebration, it's actually important.
 Why, you may ask?

 I invite you to consider the following facts: